honeytreelabs/homeautomation-plc/README.md

 The following list is a living document mentioning what is planned in the future.

-### Implementation Improvements

-- Docker based builds for easier porting/building for foreign platforms.

-### Integration of a Prometheus Client

-For better analysis of what happened when and how often, we want to integrate a Prometheus Client, such as [prometheus-cpp](https://github.com/jupp0r/prometheus-cpp).

 ### IEC 61131-3 Programs

 In central Europe, PLCs used in typical industrial automation scenarios are programmed according to the IEC 61131-3 standard.
 Therefore, on the middle or long run, we want to implement an interpreter which is capable of executing such logic.

+### Integration of a Prometheus Client

+For better analysis of what happened when and how often, we want to integrate a Prometheus Client, such as [prometheus-cpp](https://github.com/jupp0r/prometheus-cpp).

 ### Improved Testing Capabilities

 For inlined Lua application logic I want to implement a testing framework that allows for making formally sure that the contained application behaves as expected.

+### Command and Control Interface

+This interface allows for Starting/Stoping/Pausing the runtime dependening on commands received via different channels, such as MQTT and/or HTTP push mechanisms.

+### Global Variables with Logic

+Changes in the values of global variable values (= events) invoke callbacks that can be registered with them:

+- Variable value changed.
+- Get all variable values.

 ## References